 Mr. Winter also has substantial experience litigating commercial matters for Patterson Belknap clients including tax-exempt organizations, governmental entities, privately held companies as well as pharmaceutical, cosmetic and medical device companies.

 Prior to joining Patterson Belknap, Mr. Winter served as Law Clerk to the Hon.
 John M. Cannella, U.S. District Judge for the Southern District of New York.

 Pharmaceutical and Medical Device Manufacturers

 Coordinating defense at trial and appellate levels of more than 5,000 product liability actions pending in state and federal courts involving seven different medicines and medical devices.

 Representing at trial and appellate levels pharmaceutical and medical device manufacturers in more than 350 individual product liability lawsuits.

-Representing pharmaceutical and medical device manufacturers in Congressional inquires on clinical research and marketing practices.
+Representing pharmaceutical and medical device manufacturers in Congressional inquiries on clinical research and marketing practices.

 Representing pharmaceutical manufacturer in domestic and international contract arbitrations.

 Defending and winning jury verdict in case alleging that employee was terminated because of a disability.